coder/docs/admin/workspace-providers/deployment.md

    Optionally, you can provide additional helm configuration values by providing a `values.yaml` file and adding the argument `-f my-values.yaml` to the generated command.
-Helm values control attributes of the workspace provider, including DevURLs, Kubernetes storage classes, SSH, and more.
+Helm values control attributes of the workspace provider, including Dev URLs, Kubernetes storage classes, SSH, and more.
 See the [Workspace Provider Helm Chart Values]("https://github.com/cdr/enterprise-helm/blob/workspace-providers-envproxy-only/README.md") for more details.